 Medium Sized 3-4 quarts

-At 3 to 4 quarts, this size of slow cooker is perfect for a family of four.
+At 3 to 4 quarts, this size of the slow cooker is perfect for a family of four.
 It also serves nicely for creating separate vegetable dishes for larger groups and warm desserts for larger gatherings.
-These ones are in oval and round shape.
+These ones are oval and round in shape.

 As long as you don’t have a sweet tooth like mine, in which case 3 to 4 quarts is perfect for one person with a massive sweet tooth. 🙂